Living in Leasehold Flats

 Details of what can (and cannot) be charged by the landlord and the proportion of the charge to be paid by the individual leaseholder will all be set out in the lease.
 The landlord arranges provision of the services.
 The leaseholder pays for them.

 All costs must be met by the leaseholders; the landlord will generally make no financial contribution.
 Most modern leases allow for the landlord to collect service charges in advance, repaying any surplus or collecting any shortfall at the end of the year.

 The landlord can only recover the costs of services which are reasonable.
-Leaseholders have powerful rights to challenge service charges they feel are unreasonable at the Leasehold Valuation Tribunal (LVT).
+Leaseholders have powerful rights to challenge service charges they feel are unreasonable at the First-tier Tribunal (Property Chamber).

 When considering the purchase of a leasehold flat, it is important to find out, for personal budgetary purposes, what the current and future service charges are likely to be.
 Also check if there is a reserve fund, and what plans there are for major works that could affect the service charge in the next few years after your purchase.

 Many leases provide for the landlord to collect sums in advance to create a reserve or 'sinking' fund to ensure that sufficient money is available for future scheduled major works, such as external decorations or lift replacement.
 The lease will set out the arrangements for this and when regular, cyclical, maintenance works are due.
 Contributions to the reserve fund are not repayable when the flat is sold.
 If there is insufficient money in the reserve fund to deal with major works the costs will be shared between owners in the proportions set out in the individual leases.